Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

 version: 1.5.x
 desc: Secure routes and services with client certificate and mutual TLS authentication
 description: |
-  Add mutual TLS authentication based on client-supplied certificate and configured trusted CA list.
+  Add mutual TLS authentication based on client-supplied or server-supplied certificate, and on the configured trusted CA list.
 Automatically maps certificates to **Consumers** based on the common name field.
 enterprise: true
 plus: true
 type: plugin